More information on our UK animal welfare

 Welfare outcomes performance reporting

 Being transparent about our policies, standards and progress is important.
-To help us identify animal welfare issues concerning physical, mental and behavioural wellbeing in our supply chain, we have introduced welfare outcome measures which measure the symptoms of positive and negative welfare approaches on farm, during transport and up to the point of slaughter.
-We gather data on a monthly basis, which is then anonymised and shared with our farmers so that they can utilise the data as a benchmarking exercise to identify best practice.
-We also look to identify opportunities in the trends to drive improvement through our Tesco Sustainable Farming Groups (TSFG’s) as well as our Tesco Welfare Approved (TWA) standards.
+To help us identify animal welfare issues concerning physical, mental and behavioural wellbeing in our supply chain, we have introduced animal welfare outcome measures which give an indicator of positive and negative welfare approaches on farm, during transport and up to the point of slaughter.
+We gather data monthly, which is then anonymised and shared with our farmers for use as a benchmarking exercise to identify best practice.
+We also look to identify opportunities in the data trends to drive improvement through our Tesco Sustainable Farming Groups (TSFG’s) as well as our Tesco Welfare Approved (TWA) standards.
 Management of our agricultural data requirements, including our Welfare Outcome Measures programme, is supported by an independent data service provider, Foods Connected.

-- Productivity rates
+- Productivity measures

 - Livestock behaviour and vocalisation in transport and at the abattoir